haipnh/haipnh.github.io/index.md

 Pham is a Vietnamese and completed MS in Taiwan and BS in Vietnam.
 His major is Computer Engineering.

+From May 2024, he's working as a full-time Research Assistant at Universität zu Lübeck - Institut für Technische Informatik (ITI) while pursuing a PhD.

+Last Update: 2024/06/06

 Research Interests: VLSI, High-Level Synthesis, FPGA, Embedded Systems, Internet-of-Things, System Security, and Image Processing.

 [My LinkedIn](https://www.linkedin.com/in/haipnh/)